frosty6742/frozen-slimes-v2/README.md

 - [ ] Add 180K resitor and diodes in the same orientation as the picture

+- [ ] Check connections with multimeter for contunity

 - [ ] Feel free to reach out to me with any questions